junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "Hum, 'runs out of prophets to kill' isn't a sentence I thought I'd hear," Dean says as he pulls out the searching engine.
 And there they are, the other three innocent non-prophets, other three letters: "O", "Y", "S".

 "*'Hello, Boys.'* So the message is for us."
 Dean reads out loud, so pissed and disbelieving that he's almost laughing.
 He breathes in sharply then lets it out.
 "What's wrong with Crowley?
 He lost his phone or something?
-Couldn't just give us a call?"
+Couldn't just give us a call to say hi like normal people?"

-"He *is* the evil King of Hell, after all."
-Cas says reasonably.
+"He *is* the evil King of Hell, after all," Cas says reasonably.

 "What the hell did he want?
 He's already the King!
-I miss the days he's sorta on our side," Dean says tiredly, sinking deeper in the chair, turning to Cas.
+I miss the days he's sorta on our side," Dean says tiredly, slumping deeper in the chair, turning to Cas.

-Too tired to continue working the case, only staring at Cas makes him feel slightly better.
-Only now does Dean realize how close they sit, their knees are brushing against each other, but it's just so natural that he doesn't even register the touch. *Are they always sitting so close?
+Too tired to continue working the case, the only thing makes him feel slightly better and sane is staring at Cas, so that's what Dean's doing.
+And only now does Dean realize how close they sit, their knees are brushing against each other, but it's just so natural that he doesn't even register the touch. *Are they always sitting so close?
 Touching so naturally?
 Is there any chance there can be something more between them?* But as his eyes naturally fall down to Cas's lips, even that sense of peaceful "Cas is here" thought is quickly disturbed by remembering the curse.
 It seems the life just wouldn't stop fucking him.

+*Don't you dare hurt him, Dean Winchester.* He hears his own brain starts saying from the back of his head, menacing and murderous to the other unreasonably fluffy and flustering part of the brain. *Don't you dare even think about that, kissing him, no matter how much you want.
+Don't you dare break him again.
+Or I'll kill you -- me -- whatever.*

 Dean sighs, shifting his thoughts back to the world-saving crisis.

 "During the Apocalypse, you mean," Cas clarifies.
 "Even back then, he wasn't really trying to stop the war, he was just trying to protect himself.
 And as soon as we stopped the Apocalypse, he talked me into having a civil war in Heaven.
 I think he loved war and fight."

 "Chaos, basically.
 He just loves the chaos.
 And Metatron on the other hand, just loves a good story.
 You can't have a good story without chaos, and you can't have chaos without a story.
-Aren't them just a Heaven-made pair?"
+Aren't they just a Heaven-made pair?"
 Dean says sarcastically.

 Cas's eyes brighten up.
 "That's actually not a bad idea."

 "What?
 Matchmake the baddest bad in Hell and Heaven and make them worse and destroy the world together?
 No, thank you, Genius."

 "No, Dean!
 Make them fight!
-Remember the plan you guys came up with, the first time me and Uriel ran into Alastair and his demons?"
+Remember the plan you came up with, the first time me and Uriel ran into Alastair and his demons?"
 Cas looks at Dean eagerly.

 "Godzilla and Mothra," Dean gets it immediately.

 "Sorry, I don't know that reference," Cas says.

 "Two big huge monsters, nice movie, I'll show you some time."
-Dean smiles.
+Dean starts smiling.

 "I was a monster to you?"
 Cas says flatly.